 Diane Peel has a Master’s Degree in Anthropology from the University of Arizona and an Associates Degree in Nursing from Norwich University.
 She has worked as a professional archeologist and as a registered nurse.
 Since 2001 she has been actively involved in peace and justice issues and community organizing.

 Lisa Jordan received her Bachelor of Science in Business from Sacred Heart University in Fairfield, Connecticut.
-She previously worked in insurance claims management and after moving to Newport in 2010, opened TEMPO Administrative and Professional Services, LLC.
+She previously worked for General Cologne Reinsurance in Stamford, Connecticut for thirteen years starting as a Claims Analyst and moving onto Client Account Associate.
+After moving to Newport in 2010, she opened TEMPO Administrative and Professional Services, LLC.
 Lisa lives in the project area and has been active in community volunteering.

 Community volunteers are helping with everything from installation to website development and accounting.